 I never set out to be a "fitness model" – in fact that was never my intention.
-About 2 years ago I found myself looking in the mirror and being unhappy with the way I looked and felt, having let the fall & the holiday season get the better of me.
-I decided to make a change for the better and did my first Paleo challenge with great results.
-Thereafter I did some research, lots of YouTubing & asking around and decided to bite the bullet and sign up for my first bikini show.
-I got a coach and trained my butt off for 14 weeks straight to be able to step on stage after my initial transformation.
-It wasn't easy since at the time I was working 13 hour night shifts at one hospital and per-diem at another to make up for the cost of the show and coaching.
-By the time I stepped on stage I was an anxious/excited/inexperienced mess – but I was able to placed 9th out of 30+ girls my first time around.
-Read more
+About three years ago, I let the fall and holiday seasons get the best of me.
+I was unhappy with what I saw in the mirror and I felt even worse, so I decided to make a change for the better.
+I finished my first Paleo challenge with motivating results that led me to research aesthetic competition shows (lots of YouTube asking around).
+Finally, I decided to bite the bullet and signed up for my first bikini show.
+I got a coach and trained my butt off for 14 weeks straight before I stepped onstage, and it was far from easy.
+At the time, I was working 13-hour night shifts at one hospital, and per-diem at another to make up the cost of the show and coaching.
+By the time I stepped on stage, I was an anxious/excited/inexperienced mess – who placed 9th out of 30+ girls in my first competition.

-I have a passion for health, wellness and quality of life.
-I've used every opportunity to help promote those values to my patients.
-The more I studied health and wellness, the more I grew to believe that it starts with lifestyle habits such as regular nutrition and exercise.
-I have never seen a natural athlete stuck in terrible health crisis in 8 years.
-There's a reason for that.
-It reduces the risk of disease to live a fit life.Read more
+I have a passion for health, wellness, and quality of life.
+I've used every opportunity to help promote those values to my patients and clients.
+The more I study health and wellness, the more I believe that it starts with changing lifestyle habits, such as regular nutrition and exercise.
+After 8 years in professional healthcare, I have never seen a natural athlete stuck in a terrible health crisis.
+There's a reason for that: fit, active lifestyles reduce the risk of disease and promote overall wellness.Read more

-If you don’t know, I wasn’t always a "fitness model"; in fact I’ve only been one for about a year.
-Before 2014 I did Crossfit, adventure races and was also able to write a New York Times Best Seller about my previous life.
-I’ve been on CNN, MSNBC, 20/20, 60 Minutes and countless other shows and radio stations.
-My former life is far from glamorous and in fact mostly sad and shameful more than anything.
-Simply Google my name, read my wiki or see the YouTube videos of my talks to learn more.
-In short, I lost my entire family (father, mother and 3 younger siblings) to the most hated cult in America.
+I wasn’t always a "fitness model.”
+In fact, I’ve only been doing this professionally for about a year.
+Before my life got crazy busy with shows and work in 2014, I did CrossFit, adventure races, and wrote a New York Times Best Seller about my previous life.
+I’ve been on CNN, MSNBC, 20/20, 60 Minutes, and countless other TV and radio shows.
+My former life is far from glamorous; more than anything, it’s sad and shameful.
+In short, I lost my entire family (father, mother, and three younger siblings) to the most hated cult in America.
+Simply Google my name, read my wiki, or see the YouTube videos of my talks to learn more.
 Read more

-My personal show prep experience is unlike any other out there – In 12 months I competed in 6 shows in both the Fitness and Diva Bikini Classes.
-I made a New Year’s Resolution Jan 1, 2013, to "get in the best shape of my life."
-I signed up for my first WBFF show while working full time as a float RN night shift at one hospital and as a cardiac ICU RN per diem at another hospital.
-I earned my WBFF Pro card by winning the RI show in late 2014.
-Each show I entered I was able to improve on and learn from those around me, placing 9th in my first ever show in April, there after 3rd, 2nd, 2nd and 1st in the Bikini Class.
+My personal prep experience for shows is unlike any other.
+In 12 months, I competed in six shows in both Fitness and Diva Bikini Classes.
+I made a New Year’s Resolution Jan 1, 2013, to get in the best shape of my life and I stuck to it.
+I signed up for my first WBFF show while working full-time night shifts as a float RN at one hospital and as a cardiac ICU RN per-diem at another hospital.
+I earned my WBFF pro card after winning the Rhode Island show late 2014.
+Each show allowed the opportunity to learn from those around me and improve on every part of my performance.
+After placing 9th in my first show ever, I ranked 3rd, 2nd, 2nd, and 1st, respectively, in the Bikini Class.
 Read more